Karl Taube

-Family Background
+Family background

 Karl Taube's father, Canadian-born Henry Taube (d.
-2005), whose parents were ethnic Germans, was the recipient of the 1983 Nobel Prize in chemistry.
+2005), whose parents were ethnic Germans, was the recipient of the 1983 Nobel Prize in Chemistry.

 Education

-Taube commenced his undergraduate education at Stanford, relocating to Berkeley where he completed a B.A. in Anthropology in 1980.
-His graduate studies were undertaken in Anthropology at Yale, where he completed his Masters degree in 1983 and was awarded his Doctorate in 1988.
+Taube commenced his undergraduate education at Stanford, relocating to Berkeley where he completed a B.A. in anthropology in 1980.
+He enrolled in graduate studies in anthropology at Yale, where he completed his master's degree in 1983 and doctorate in 1988.
 At Yale, Taube studied under several notable Mayanist researchers, including Michael D. Coe, Floyd Lounsbury and the art historian Mary Miller.
-Taube later co-authored with Miller a well-received encyclopaedic work, The Gods and Symbols of Ancient Mexico and the Maya.
+Taube later co-authored with Miller a well-received encyclopedic work, The Gods and Symbols of Ancient Mexico and the Maya.
+His doctoral dissertation is The Ancient Yucatec New Year Festival: The Liminal Period in Maya Ritual and Cosmology.
+(Volumes I and II).

 Career

 Field research undertaken during the course of his career include a number of assignments on archaeological, linguistic and ethnological projects conducted in the Chiapas highlands, Yucatán Peninsula, central Mexico, Honduras and most recently, Guatemala.
 As of 2003, Taube has served as Project Iconographer for the Proyecto San Bartolo, co-directed by William Saturno and Monica Urquizu.
 His primary role was to interpret the murals of Pinturas Structure Sub-1, dating to the first century B.C.
 In 2004, Taube co-directed an archaeological project documenting previously unknown sources of "Olmec Blue" jadeite in eastern Guatemala.
 Taube has also investigated pre-Columbian sites in Ecuador and Peru.